Episode 330

 Because you're not telling us the truth, huh?
 I would be looking for a chance to help yourself and stop lying.

-I mean, if you think I did something wrong either way I'm going down.
+I mean, if you think I did something wrong, either way, I'm going down.

-Well yeah but you can admit no that's not true.
-If you didn't do it you wouldn't have anything to worry about.
+If you didn't do it, you wouldn't have anything to worry about.
+You wouldn't need to be scared right now.

-But you should be because I know you did it.
-And I know
+Because I I know you did it and I know

-you think I did it.
-No, I know.
+you think I did it no I know

-but i mean we didn't say anything about a homicide
+we didn't say anything about a homicide.

-interestingly the first mention of murder during this interview didn't come from investigators it came from amanda herself.
+Interestingly, the first mention of murder during this interview didn't come from investigators.
+It came from Amanda herself.

 Oops.